Phoenix616/plugin.video.piped/README.md

 This plugin is neither affiliated with nor endorsed by TeamPiped.

 # License

 Piped Addon for Kodi is licensed under the AGPL v3 License.
 See [LICENSE](LICENSE.txt) for details.

+Icons from Font Awesome 6 are used under [CC BY 4.0](https://github.com/FortAwesome/Font-Awesome/blob/6.x/LICENSE.txt)